raoul2000/yii2-workflow/guide/about-workflows.md

 To be able to manage our Post model inside the workflow, we must take care about following points :
 - *check that our model inherits from* ActiveRecord : the *SimpleWorkflowBehavior* can only be attached to ActiveRecord objets.
 - add an attribute that will be used to store the current status of a post.
-We will use attribute 'status' with type VARCHAR(40) for our example, but it can be any attribute.
+We will use attribute `status` with type VARCHAR(40) for our example, but it can be any attribute.

 *Post.php in @app/models*